RebeccaTevaearai/homomorphic_sgbd/README.md

 #### SELECT (*) FROM tableName1 INNER JOIN tableName2 ON columnName1 = columnName2;

 Only `(*)` can be used.
-There is no verification to check if columnName2 is a foreign key of columnName1, the user is responsible in choosing the right column.
+There is no verification to check if columnName2 is a foreign key of columnName1, the user is responsible for choosing the right column.

 Example:
 ```